 Treat this vibrant and healthy avocado spread like a creamy guacamole recipe.
 Schmear it on anything that needs a bit of freshness or a burst of flavor.
-Use it as a topping for toast, to calm down spicy nachos, as a sandwich spread, or just as a fabulous dip.
 This condiment will bring new life to your breakfast table!!

 Content Covered Here

-- Takes just 5 minutes to make.
+- It takes just 5 minutes to make.
 This condiment is perfect for a busy morning.

-Even on days when it feels like you don’t have time for breakfast, this quick creamy guacamole recipe will save the day.
-Schmear it onto a piece of sourdough toast for a grab-n-go breakfast on your way out the door. - This 3-ingredient recipe can be scaled up to feed a crowd, or to freeze for easy meal prep later.
+Even on days when it feels like you don’t have time for breakfast, this quick, creamy guacamole recipe will save the day.
+Schmear it onto a piece of softest sourdough sandwich bread, wheat sandwich bread recipe, or a grab-n-go breakfast on your way out the door. - This 3-ingredient recipe can be scaled up to feed a crowd, or to freeze for easy meal prep later.

 Ingredient Notes and Substitutions